A motorcycle ground anchor is a brilliant anti-theft device.

 Luma Ring Anchor

 Sold Secure rated hardened steel ground anchor

-Luma are a quality manufacturer and this ring-type ground anchor can also be wall mounted.
-It’s made form hardened steel and the nature of the ring means it move, making it very hard for thieves to get any purchase on it.
+Luma is a quality manufacturer and this ring-type ground anchor can also be wall-mounted.
+It’s made from hardened steel and the nature of the ring means it moves, making it very hard for thieves to get any purchase on it.
 Another bonus is it sits flush when unused meaning you’re less likely to trip over it.
 At around £30 it’s great value for money.

 Concrete-In Ground AnchorsThe concrete-in ground anchors require a bit more preparation work and are either posts which can sink flush into the ground or they’re a fabricated structure buried in the ground with two holes to feed your chain in and out of.
 They tend to take a bit more preparation work to install.If you’re laying the foundations for a new shed or you’re re-laying the patio down the side of your house, a concrete-in ground anchor is a great option.

 Mammoth’s chunky concrete-in ground anchor is made from hardened steel and features a rotating top ring which makes it easy to feed your chain through and position your bike but harder for thieves to get purchase on your chain or the ground anchor.

 Solid ground anchor sits flush when not in use

 I you want a smart-looking ground anchor that disappears when not in use, the Autolok Ground Anchor is a great choice.
 It is sunk underground and when not being used it won’t be a hazard – you can drive your car over it and you won’t ruin is integrity.
 Made from heavy-duty steel with an anti-corrosion finish, it’s built to last.

 Why I Rate The Abus

 I use the Abus Granit WBA100 Ground Anchor and I picked it for a few reasons.